School of Nursing

 Master of Science (Nursing) and Masters of Science

-The Master of Science degree program prepares nurses with post-baccalaureate or post-graduate degrees for roles as nurse educators, nurse leaders, care managers, and advanced practice nurses.
-Graduates of the Master of Science program proceed to prepare future nurses, promote health, provide care management, and nursing leadership to meet the healthcare needs of its citizens of Missouri and beyond.
+The Master of Science degree program prepares nurses with post-baccalaureate or post-graduate degrees for roles as nurse educators, nurse leaders, and advanced practice nurses.
+Graduates of the Master of Science program proceed to prepare future nurses, promote health, and provide nursing leadership to meet the healthcare needs of its citizens of Missouri and beyond.

 Note: Prospective graduate students must apply to both the degree program of interest in the Nursing Centralized Application Service and upon admission, to the MU Graduate School.
 For more information on the application visit the School of Nursing website.